 ...and never had I known that I was ingesting medicine!
 (TV dinners were an occasional special treat for me.
 Plus I worked at a grocery in high school and would eat them for lunch.)

 Dr. Salisbury, like many people before and since, believed that food was the key to health and that certain foods could cure illness, especially of the intestinal variety.
 He tested his theories during the Civil War, treating chronic diarrhea among Union soldiers with a diet of chopped-up meat and little else.
 After 30 years of research he finally published his ideas, setting off one of the earliest American fad diets.He perfected the food in his 1888 book, The Relation of Alimentation and Disease, saying that you basically had to avoid vegetables at all costs in order to stay healthy.
 How did he know this?
 Real scientific research:

 Then he did it with two thousand pigs, because pigs you can go "on to the death point, as could not be done with men."
 (I guess some of the guys in his group were wimps, huh?
-Who isn't willing to eat oatmeal porridge for thirty days in the cause of science?)
+Who isn't willing to eat nothing but oatmeal porridge for thirty days in the cause of science?)
 I'm not sure why the idea of a diet where you ate more than one food never occurred to him, but he does have that sort of delightful Victorian scientific monomania.